mritunjaysharma394/vowpal-wiki/C#-Binding.md

 * Source
 * IntelliSense documentation

-Note: I'm aware of symbolsource.org, but due to some PDB reference to system headers such as undname.h, I was unable to upload a -symbols.nupkg nuget.
+Note: I'm aware of symbolsource.org, but due to some PDB reference to system headers such as undname.h, I was unable to create a "symbolsource.org" valid -symbols.nupkg.

 # Examples
 Through out the examples the following dataset from [[Rcv1-example]] is used: